‘B**ches’: Bach snitch goes rogue

 By the time the rose ceremony is called, we're emotionally exhausted.
 Roses seem to go to everyone who doesn't deserve one.

 The mean girl in the wig and her two accomplices all get through.
-It makes Carly spin.
-To refresh your memory, Carly is the Energy Healer with the Himalayan salt lamp who mumbles lots of gripes without moving her jaw.
+It makes Cayla spin.
+To refresh your memory, Cayla is the Energy Healer with the Himalayan salt lamp who mumbles lots of gripes without moving her jaw.

 "These girls, they're not even down to earth, and if I do go I'm gonna tell him who the fake bitches are," she warns.

-In a glorious finish, Carly and two other randos are shoved out.
-And Carly makes good on her promise.
+In a glorious finish, Cayla and two other randos are shoved out.
+And Cayla makes good on her promise.

 "I know this isn't protocol but am I able to speak with you outside before I leave?"
 Cayla mumbles to Nick.